Article History

 Open the directory named rgbds_example, it contains three noticeable files:

-• template.mod: the .mod song that will be played by the GB ROM
+• template.mod: the .mod song that will be used by the GB ROM

 • make_rom.sh: the program you will use on macOS and Linux to generate the ROM, it can also be used on Windows with MSYS2